-Namibia’s colonial German heritage is evident in the capital city, a place where neo-baroque cathedrals and castles sit next to steel and glass high rises; color is everywhere.
+Namibia’s colonial German heritage is evident in the capital city, where neo-baroque cathedrals and castles sit next to steel and glass high rises.
+Color is everywhere.
 Windhoek doesn’t look like your typical African capital.
-Not only is it quite safe, it also doesn’t have the same architectural clutter and human chaos found in so many other major cities across the continent.
-But while Windhoek feels almost provincial when compared to Johannesburg or Lagos, when compared with the rest of Namibia, it stands as a strong testament to modernity in a still wild and mostly empty country.
-If you devote yourself to 48 hours in Windhoek, you’ll be sure to fall in love with its laid-back charm, its uncluttered colonial meets African architecture, its well-dressed residents and some surprisingly posh bars and restaurants sprinkled across the eastern suburbs.
+Not only is it quite safe, it also doesn’t have the same architectural clutter found in so many other major cities across the continent.
+But while Windhoek feels almost provincial when compared to Johannesburg or Lagos, in Namibia it stands as a strong testament to modernity in a sparsely populated country.
+If you devote yourself to 48 hours in Windhoek, you’ll be sure to fall in love with its laid-back charm, its uncluttered colonial-meets-African architecture, its residents, and its posh bars and restaurants sprinkled across the eastern suburbs.

 Namibia is one of youngest countries in the world, only gaining independence in 1990, and as such, its capital is the place to experience its modern culture and energy, and get a feel for what this vibrant nation is all about.
-Begin at the brightly colored Post St. Mall.
+Begin at the brightly colored Post Street Mall.
 An elevated pedestrian walkway, it serves as Windhoek’s main shopping district and is filled with vendors selling everything from clothing to curios, to local art and jewelry.
-The Mall is also home to a smattering of coffee shops and eateries.
+The mall is also home to coffee shops and eateries.
 Grab a seat at one and listen to the jumble of languages being spoken around you – Namibia is home to 11 major ethnic groups and The Guardian reports that up to 30 different languages are spoken in this country.
-That’s a lot, especially considering that Namibia has a population of just over 2 million.
-It also has one of the lowest population densities in the world, averaging around 3 people per square kilometer of land.
+That’s a lot, considering Namibia has a population of just over 2 million.
+It also has one of the lowest population densities in the world, averaging around 3 people per square kilometer.

 After lunch, continue the history lesson exploring the west side of Independence Ave, which is home to three impressive colonial buildings designed by German architect Willi Sander at the turn of the 20th century.
 Note the roofs of the three homes are pitched – they were designed in European style to prevent snow accumulation.
 The city’s most famous building, the art nouveau meets neo-Gothic Christus Kirche, built from local sandstone in 1907, is also in this area.
 Standing on a traffic island in the CBD, the German Lutheran church is impossible to miss, a striking piece of architecture that manages to amalgamate two completely different styles.